BorelEnzo/PoisonPrince/README.md

 :construction:

 Work in progress ...
 I try to add new bypass techniques and commands on a regular basis.
-Still, the shell may misbehave if some functions it uses are also disabled, although they are not exec-like
+Still, the shell may misbehave if some functions it uses are also disabled, although they are not exec-like.
+For the moment, Windows servers are not supported.

 ## Manual